 Cabbage is a cool-season vegetable suited to both spring and fall.
 It belongs to the cole crop family (Brassica oleracea), which includes broccoli, Brussels sprouts, cauliflower, collards, kale, and kohlrabi.
 The trick to growing cabbage is steady, uninterrupted growth.
 That means rich soil, plenty of water, and good fertilization.

-Set out spring transplants early enough so that they can mature before the heat of summer, about 4 weeks before the last frost.
+Set out new spring plants early enough so that they can mature before the heat of summer, about 4 weeks before the last frost.
 Plant 2 or 3 varieties with different maturities for a longer harvest.
 You can also plant through black plastic to help warm the soil in spring.
-New transplants just out of a greenhouse need to be protected from freezing weather.
+New plants just out of a greenhouse need to be protected from freezing weather.
 Plant fall cabbage 6 to 8 weeks before the first frost.
 Growing plants that have been exposed to cool weather become “hardened” and are tolerant of frost.
 Cabbage that matures in cool weather is deliciously sweet.
 Like most vegetables, cabbage needs at least 6 hours of full sun each day; more is better.
 It also needs fertile, well-drained, moist soil with plenty of rich organic matter.
 The soil pH should be between 6.5 and 6.8 for optimum growth and to discourage clubroot disease.

 Cabbage demands even moisture to produce good heads.
 Mulch with compost, finely ground leaves, or finely ground bark to keep the soil cool and moist and to keep down weeds.
 Water regularly, applying 1 to 1.5 inches of water per week if it doesn’t rain.
 You can measure the amount of water with a rain gauge left in the garden.